Vipassana Meditation Retreat 2019

 Sleeping: We provide mosquito nets, very thin mattresses, pillows and meditation clothes.
 Please bring anything else you think you may need to sleep comfortably.

-Clothing: The meditation clothes are very thin so bring underwear and ladies please wear bras and underwear which are suitable for a monastery, skin coloured or white underwear preferred.
+Clothing: The meditation clothes are very thin so bring suitable underwear; and ladies please wear bras and underwear which are suitable for a monastery, skin coloured or white underwear preferred.

 Essentials: Bring a water bottle, head torch, towel, and your personal toiletries.
 There is no toilet paper provided so please also bring this if you are not comfortable using the bum gun!

-The Meditation retreat will be held in Wat Pho Baan Nontan in Khon Kaen.
+Wat Pho Ban Nontan in Khon Kaen will host the retreat.
 Wat Pho is one of the oldest monasteries in Khon Kaen, the third largest city in Thailand.
 It is known as one of the leading monasteries for meditation and youth work.
-Ajahn Somchai even got a prize from the queen of Thailand for his exceptional work in this field.
+Ajahn Somchai received a prize from the queen of Thailand for his exceptional work in this field.

 Men and women sleep in gender separated dorms with toilets and showers.